-Most flowers come with powdered flower food to keep them fresh, which can be toxic to cats.
+- Most flowers have powdered flower food to keep them fresh, which can be toxic to cats.
 Cats like to drink from vases, so make sure your cat knocks over heavy vases and hurts themselves, Wismer adds.

 Follow these tips to keep away some poisoning flowers from your cat.

 - Keep the plants and flowers out of the reach of your curious cat.

 - Please keep in mind that even the water used in flowers can cause problems.